developmentseed/geolambda/README.md

 ### Deploying to Lambda

-The geolambda imgaes contain a lambda-package.sh file that can be called in order to collect and zip (i.e., package) all the files needed to deploy to a Lambda function (the zip file can either be uploaded directly or added to S3).
+The geolambda imgaes contain two scripts for collecting and packaging all the files needed to deploy to a Lambda function (the zip file can either be uploaded directly to a Lambda function or added to S3).

 ### geolambda Development